 - Yamaha (2024)

-Housing: Housing is guaranteed, and KGU will arrange for participants to live together during the program.
-If you do both GCJS and GIJ you will be responsible for finding and paying for your own accommodations between August 10 – 14, 2025.
+Housing is guaranteed, and KGU will arrange for participants to live together during the program.
+Rooms will be shared with peers.
+If you do both GCJS and GIJ you will be responsible for finding and paying for your own accommodations in the break between the programs.
+Accommodation costs are covered by students’ program fees.

-Program Fee: In addition to U of T tuition and incidental fees, there will be a program fee which will be paid directly to KGU.
-Please refer to the fee chart for detailed information on what is included in the program fee.
+Summer tuition (equivalent to taking 0.5 FCE U of T course) is paid to U of T. There will be a program fee which will be paid directly to KGU.
+Please refer to the fee chart for detailed information on what is included.